a-n-t-h-o-n-y/Escape/README.md

 Please open an issue if you find any bugs.

+Note that not all terminals implement these features in the same way.

 ## Future Features

 - Add `Terminal_focus_in` and `Terminal_focus_out` Events that are triggered on